How long does fiberglass mesh screen last?

 Practical and Convenient

-You can say goodbye to the problem of flies and mosquitoes as a thinly woven mesh with fewer gaps between the fibers is excellent for keeping insects out.
+You can say goodbye to the problem of flies and mosquitoes, as a thinly woven mesh with fewer gaps between the fibers is excellent for keeping insects out.
 With mesh screens, your home will remain insect-free, whether it is day or night.
-In contrast to metal mesh, these window screens do not need to be repainted each year, which saves so much time and cost.
+In contrast to metal mesh, these window screens do not need to be repainted each year, which saves so much time and money.
 Another convenient thing about fiberglass window screens is that they have the ability to block UV rays.
 Not all fiberglass screens have this property.
 Only special fiberglass meshes built for the purpose of sun-blocking have this quality.
 Blocking harmful UV radiation helps protect your furniture and wall paint from becoming discolored by the sun's rays.

-Installation of these mesh screens is also effortless and hassle-free.
+The installation of these mesh screens is also effortless and hassle-free.
 They are lightweight and easy to handle, so you don't have to stress too much during the installation process.

 Eco-Friendly

-Fiberglass window screens have an amazing quality of shielding your home against hot and cold temperatures and keeping it at a constant temperature.
-This translates into less electricity bill since you will not be using a heater or air conditioner continuously to control the temperature.
+Fiberglass window screens have the amazing quality of shielding your home against hot and cold temperatures and keeping it at a constant temperature.
+This translates into a lower electricity bill since you will not be using a heater or air conditioner continuously to control the temperature.
 In addition to this, fiberglass mesh screens have a long usage life and do not need to be replaced frequently as compared to other window screen types.
 Consequently, there is less environmental pollution as fewer window screens are disposed of in landfills.

 Visually Appealing